nopaniers/nopaniers.github.io/docs/_posts/2024-07-14-rulebased.md

 > their will to others.
 It’s exactly in the best traditions of
 > colonialism.

-Putin is transparently talking about Ukraine, which is a good example to use here.
+Putin seems to transparently talking about Ukraine.
 He believes that historically Ukraine is a part of Russia.
-In his 5,000 word essay published on the Kremilin website he arues that Ukraine didn't exist (before the Soviet Union) as a separate state and that they share a common heritage, and are a common people with Russians.
+In his 5,000 word essay published on the Kremilin website he arues that Ukraine didn't exist (before the Soviet Union) as a separate state and that they share a common heritage with Russians.
 So, he says, Ukraines continued existence is against "historical logic" and their independence is to the detrement of the Russian people.
-Putin's problem is that, given their unbelievable resistance, a Russian invasion is clearly the opposite of what the Ukrainian people actually want, and represents forcibly taking the country a direction the Ukrainian people previously overwhelmingly voted against.
+Putin's problem is that, a Russian invasion is clearly the opposite of what the Ukrainian people actually want and have demonstrated that with heroic resistance in the face of overwhelming odds.
+Or going back further in time, the Russian invasion represents forcibly taking the country a direction the Ukrainian people previously overwhelmingly voted against.

 The principle under attack here is the right to self-determination.
 This right the right of people everywhere to have